CSC-Sendance/ghissue-tasklists-fixer/README.md

 - `repo` : the repo to be scanned
 - `token` : the Github Personal Access Token (PAT) to access the repository
 - `dry_run`: If true, no modifications are made to existing tickets.
 If false, the described modifications are made

+# Contributions

+Thank you to [mhl's github-issue-scripts](https://github.com/mhl/github-issues-scripts) for the initial inspiration.